Photo of Herb Conaway courtesy of New Jersey Legislature.

 Conaway won nearly 50% of the vote in a field that included his assembly running mate Carolyn Murphy.
 He will be running against Republican Rajesh Mohan, a cardiologist who edged out Shirley Maia-Cusick to win that party’s primary.

-The district for years was one of the few Republican strongholds in New Jersey until Kim upset incumbent Tom MacArthur in 2018.
-The Democrats make the seat more secure through redistricting in 2020.
+The district was one of the few Republican strongholds in New Jersey for years, until Kim upset incumbent Tom MacArthur in 2018.
+The Democrats made the seat more secure through redistricting in 2020.

-“The health are system should stand ready to assist her with whatever choice she makes,” Conaway told WHYY in a Oct.
+“The health care system should stand ready to assist her with whatever choice she makes,” Conaway told WHYY in an Oct.
 20 story.
-“This idea that a politician in Washington who thinks they know better, and most of them are men, by the way, that should be a situation that’s abhorrent to every free-thinking American.”
+“This idea that a politician in Washington who thinks they know better—and most of them are men, by the way—should be a situation that’s abhorrent to every free-thinking American.”

 Conaway, who lives in Delran, expressed support for the bipartisan border bill that was rejected by Republicans at the last moment, will back a two-state solution in the current Israel-Gaza standoff, and would vote for continued support for Ukraine pushing back against an invasion by Russia.